Solution lies in Myanmar, UK working tirelessly for accountability and justice: Lord Ahmad

-It’s been more than three years since the latest crisis in August 2017 but the Rohingya’s suffering continues.
+It's been more than three years since the latest crisis in August 2017 but the Rohingya's suffering continues.
 The United Kingdom believes that solution to Rohingya crisis lies in Myanmar and is working for accountability and justice.
-Lord Tariq Ahmad, Minister for South Asia and the Commonwealth at the Foreign, Commonwealth & Development Office (FCDO), has exclusively responded to questions from Dhaka Courier (DC) on the important global issue.
+Lord Tariq Ahmad, Minister for South Asia and the Commonwealth at the Foreign, Commonwealth and Development Office (FCDO), has exclusively responded to questions from Dhaka Courier (DC) on the important global issue.

 DC: The UK has been a leading donor since 2017 to alleviate humanitarian suffering of the Rohingya.
 To what extent did the donor conference support Bangladesh to respond to this humanitarian crisis?
 Do you think the donor conference achieved its objective?

 Lord Ahmad: The UK is extremely grateful to Bangladesh for hosting the Rohingya in their time of need and will continue to help the country until the crisis is resolved.
 Last month we announced £10 million to support Bangladesh's coronavirus response and preparations for natural disasters such as cyclones and monsoon flooding.
 This will help Bangladesh to build back better from coronavirus.